pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 tomorrow, when it comes down to it, most of us have to do whatever our higher-ups tell us to do!
 How do we develop the capacity and urgency to make this choice in some sort of collective, unified way?

+Now, as April Hathcock has [so nicely articulated][april], we need _real conversation_ to take place to take advantage of this opportunity.
+We need to learn from each other, the North from the South, the West from the East, and vice versa.
+This can't be a colonialization of the world by the Global North.
+This would be an epic failure.
+The Scholarly Commons needs to be rather a [_colonization_][colonization] of _a new land of shared practice_ by people from all parts of the world, nations, cultures, and languages, that are willing to say that we can do better, and we will do it together.
+It is a space where we can bring together the best of our cultures.
+We need the widespread open culture of the South (which is exemplified in efforts such as [SciELO]).
+We don't need the ego or prestige culture of the North.
+It may be that the North has further to travel, and that the South may not have as far to go.
+Whichever way you see it, we need to continue these conversations.
+The fact that these conversations are happening at all is a good thing.
+We're all coming at this from where we are.
+But is there any other place from which we _could_ come?
+I see these conversations, however uncomfortable, candid, or mind-blowing as the beginning of the commons!
+They have to happen, and the important thing is that we create a culture of learning: that we're willing to learn and grow and change as we go.
+This new land that we have embarked upon is full of ripe possibility.
+What is important is that we agree to come together and unite to do something greater than any of us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
+We need something that everyone can touch.

 Even after making that decision, I have a hundred more questions, including: